A Complete Guide to Financial Modeling

 All of these topics are covered in more detail in CFI’s online financial modeling courses.

 For anyone pursuing or advancing a career in corporate development, investment banking, financial planning and analysis (FP&A), equity research, commercial banking, or other areas of corporate finance, building financial models is part of the daily routine.

 Financial models are essentially just tools to help people make business decisions.
-These decisions often include: whether or not to invest in a company, asset, or security; whether or not to invest in a project (project finance); whether or not to do a merger or acquisitions (M&A), and whether or not to raise money (i.e. an IPO); and other corporate finance transactions.
+These decisions often include: whether or not to invest in a company, asset, or security; whether or not to invest in a project (project finance); whether or not to do a merger or acquisition (M&A), and whether or not to raise money (e.g., do an IPO); and other corporate finance transactions.

-The financial model allows decision makers to test scenarios, observe potential outcomes, and hopefully make an informed decision.
-There is a lot of talk about software programs that can be used, but the truth is, the vast majority of financial modeling takes place in Excel.
+The financial model allows decision makers to test scenarios, observe potential outcomes, and, hopefully, make an informed decision.
+There is a lot of talk about software programs that can be used, but the truth is that the vast majority of financial modeling takes place in Excel.

 Excel is the main tool used by banks, corporations, and institutions to perform financial modeling.
 The main reason is Excel’s phenomenal versatility.
 Every company or investment opportunity is unique, and Excel is a blank canvas that can be totally customized and tailored to the situation.
 The flip side of this, however, is that there are no controls or rules in place to ensure the model is accurate and error-free.

 Here are some of the most important Excel tips for this financial modeling guide: